inspirehep/author.xml/README.md

 `<foaf:Person><cal:authorids><cal:authorid source="ORCID">`.

 <a name="inspireidinline"></a>
-### INSPIRE ID Numbers
+### INSPIRE ID

 As mentioned above, ORCID is the principal researcher digital identifier that authors are encouraged to use.

-`
-In certain cases, however, for instance when authors are no longer actively publishing contributions, or when authors have passed away, then the INSPIRE-ID can be used.
-If any of your authors do not possess an ORCID, send an email to:
+In certain cases, however, for instance when authors are no longer actively publishing contributions, or when authors have passed away,  the INSPIRE-ID can be used.
+If any of your authors do not possess an ORCID, send the:

+- author's name
+- author's email address

+in an email to:

 [authors@inspirehep.net](mailto:authors@inspirehep.net?subject=To do with Obtaining INSPIRE-ID for authors)